Kampfkarren/blog/src/articles/i-cannot-use-editable-images.md

 [^5]: It actually probably started with animations, where only animations owned by a game's creator can load.
 This is presumably done to avoid exploiters playing bad animations in other games by virtue of the fact that animations played locally always replicate, but I see that more as a technical problem than the product problem that EditableImage permissions have.

 [^6]: On a positive note, it seems like they [want to lift this restriction at some point](https://devforum.roblox.com/t/assetservicesearchaudio-can-give-audio-that-you-dont-have-permission-to-play-making-it-nearly-useless/3278855/3?u=kampfkarren).
-> We are planning on making changes in the future that will make free audio available in experiences without the creator of the experience needing the audio in their inventory.

 [^7]: Footnote for this entire section: from a purely technical perspective, I can load the image on the backend I already have, send back the pixels, and let the user edit it.
 The technical downside is this requires that I store all this as binary again, I have to find an efficient way to send this over the wire, and it can't be moderated because I can't publish the image.
 Outside of a technical perspective, this is a very intentional product decision and so I dare not test my luck by working around it and getting moderated.
 And to not leave it unsaid, it's a stupid workaround to an ostensibly manufactured problem.